sica07/FSPDiscuss/README.md

 Post Installation
 -----------------

-Import the SQL schema located in `./vendor/EdpDiscuss/data/schema.sql`.
+Import the SQL schema located in `./vendor/FSPDiscuss/data/schema.sql`.

 Introduction
 ------------
-EdpDiscuss is a module for Zend Framework 2.
+FSPDiscuss is a module for Zend Framework 2 based on EdpDiscuss and modified to suit the needs for FSPlaza app.